ani1609/Spendwise/README.md

 npm start
 ```

-The client will be accessible at http://localhost:4000 in your browser.
+The client will be running on http://localhost:4000 in your browser.

 **Server (Backend)**